P&H Mining: In-pit Crushing-Conveying Systems

-Product distribution and support – MinePro
+Product distribution and support

 P&H Mining Equipment operates a global network of P&H MinePro services support teams in key mining regions, formally established in 1996.

 MinePro operations are located in Africa, Asia, Australia, Europe, North America and South America close to major concentrations of mining operations that produce energy and minerals for the global economy.
 P&H equipment and MinePro support are primarily directed to copper, coal, iron ore, oil sand, gold, diamonds and phosphate mining operations in order of product and service demand.

 MinePro service support includes new machine assembly, maintenance and repairs, systems upgrades, machine relocations, motors and transmissions rebuilds and repairs, structures weldments and repairs, and training for machine operators and maintenance personnel.

 MinePro teams consist of mechanics, electricians, welders, machinists, assemblers and logistics warehouse managers, most of them native to the city or region in which they serve.

 MinePro is a primary sales channel for surface mining equipment.
 However, it is capable of servicing underground mining equipment, and offers service support to the construction industry as well.